Upcoming Educational Programs:

 The American dog tick is found throughout most of North America.
 It may be encountered in forest edges, fields, along walkways and roadways, sidewalks, and trails.
 Adult stage ticks may be found on raccoons, skunks, cats, dogs, and other medium-sized hosts.
 Larvae and nymphs can be found on mice, voles, rats, and chipmunks.
 Adult males and females are active between April and early-August.
 Both adult males and females will feed, including on people.
 Nymphs and larvae of this species rarely attach to people or their pets.
 This species of tick can transmit lesser-known diseases such as Rocky Mountain Spotted Fever (not frequently infecting humans, according to CDC reports) and Tularemia (rarely infecting humans, according to CDC reports).
 For more information about the American dog tick, visit: https://web.uri.edu/tickencounter/species/dog-tick/ .

 *Ixodes scapularis adults are active, as they typically are from October through May, and “quest” or search for hosts at any point when daytime temperatures are above freezing.
 Engorged females survive the winter and will lay 1,500+ eggs in the forest leaf litter beginning around Memorial Day (late May).
 We are now entering the time of year when deer tick larvae and nymphs are frequently encountered.
 Larvae may be encountered in April, but in some locations may peak in their activity in August, while still being encountered through November.
 Nymphs are encountered from April through July, peaking in June.
 Nymphs are again present in October and November.
-For images of all deer tick life stages, along with an outline of the diseases they carry, visit: http://www.tickencounter.org/tick_identification/deer_tick .
+For images of all deer tick life stages, along with an outline of the diseases they carry, and their timing of activity, visit: http://www.tickencounter.org/tick_identification/deer_tick .

 Anyone working in the yard and garden should be aware that there is the potential to encounter deer ticks.
 The deer tick or blacklegged tick can transmit Lyme disease, human babesiosis, human anaplasmosis, and other diseases.
 Preventative activities, such as daily tick checks, wearing appropriate clothing, and permethrin treatments for clothing (according to label instructions) can aid in reducing the risk that a tick will become attached to your body.
 If a tick cannot attach and feed, it will not transmit disease.
 For more information about personal protective measures, visit: http://www.tickencounter.org/prevention/protect_yourself .